cnewing/code-quiz/README.md

 ## Goal

-Create timed quiz using JavaScript that allows the use to store high scores with their initials.
+Create a timed quiz using HTML, CSS, and JavaScript that allows the user to store their scores with their initials.
 ## Parameters

-When user selects a correct answer they move on to the next question.
-If user selects wrong answer then time is subracted.
-The game is over when time is up or all the questions have been answered.
+When the user selects a correct answer they move on to the next question.
+If the user selects the wrong answer, then time is subracted.
+The quiz is done when time has run out or all of the questions are answered.

-## Built with
+## Languages

 • HTML
 • CSS